seanbanko/cis-552-final-project/README.md

 The `test` folder contains all the `.hs` files that test our algorithms.
-It also includes `Generators.hs` which has the generators for DFAs and NFAs and the generator for a string given an DFA or an NFA.
+It also includes `Generators.hs` which has the generators for DFAs and NFAs.

 This project compiles with `stack build`.

-You can run the main executable with `stack run`.
-You can run the tests with `stack test`.
+You can run the tests with `stack run`.

 Lastly, you can start a REPL with `stack ghci`.